 If people click on your ‘About Us’ page they’re already showing they are interested in your business, and that’s your opportunity to captivate them with your story, your brand, and your business objective.
 You should clearly explain who you are, what you do, and what you’re about in order to convert these leads into customers, loyal followers, and future promoters of your brand.

 9) Get Blogging

-Your blog doesn’t need to be all advertising and marketing… offering free helpful information around your niche or telling funny stories through your blog is a great way to showcase your businesses personality, increase brand awareness and also improve your websites popularity through social media links and search engine rankings.
+Your blog doesn’t need to be all advertising and marketing… offering free helpful information around your niche or telling funny stories through your blog is a great way to showcase your businesses personality, increase brand awareness and also improve the popularity of your website through social media links and search engine rankings.

 10) Focus on SEO

-Search Engine Optimisation (SEO) is a critical part of any modern businesses marketing plan.
-The fact is, the vast majority of website access comes through Google (dominating over 85% of the global search market) – and even the coolest website in the world will probably not be found unless its optimized to appear on Google searchers.
+Search Engine Optimisation (SEO) is a critical part of any modern business’s marketing plan.
+The fact is, the vast majority of website access comes through Google (dominating over 85% of the global search market) – and even the coolest website in the world will probably not be found unless it’s optimized to appear on Google searches.

-There are thousands of different factors that go in to how a website ranks on Google, and trying to master them all is impossible, however seeking professional assistance from a digital marketing agency can ensure you’re ticking the essential boxes to maximise your online presence.
+There are thousands of different factors that go into how a website ranks on Google, and trying to master them all is impossible, however seeking professional assistance from a digital marketing agency can ensure you’re ticking the essential boxes to maximize your online presence.

 There is also a plethora of experts offering brilliant free advice around the developing SEO industry such as Moz.com.